-- 16. At the appropriate time your Commune Census Officer (or nominated staff) will hand over to you the materials you and your Enumerators will use.
-These will include the following:- - (a) Bags/folders containing materials for your Enumerators, - (b) Your own bag/folder containing items given to you. - 16.1 You will be expected to distribute these materials to your Enumerators at your base.
+16. At the appropriate time your District/Commune nominated staff will hand over to you the materials you and your Enumerators will use.
+These will include the following:-

+(a)Bags/folders containing materials for your Enumerators,(b)Your own bag/folder containing items given to you.

+16.1 You will be expected to distribute these materials to your Enumerators at your base.
 Make sure that they leave for their respective EAs and that they are in possession of everything they will need in the field.
-Most important is to see that they have with them sufficient number of chalk pieces and pencils as well as Forms A and B.
+Most important is to see that they have with them required stationery items as well as sufficient Forms A and B.

-CHAPTER - 3

-Duties During Enumeration
+CHAPTER - 3 Duties During Enumeration